Why doesn't my employer offer me equity compensation?

 Private Companies & Others

-In an article written for the Journal of Compensation and Benefits, consultant James F. Reda points out that the biggest difference between the compensation practices of publicly traded companies and those of privately held companies is the use of equity.
-Another alternative in a privately held company is phantom stock, which offers some of the features of a true equity grant but without causing share dilution.
+In an article written for the Journal of Compensation and Benefits, consultant James F. Reda points out that the biggest difference between the compensation practices of publicly traded companies and those of private companies is the use of equity.
+Another alternative in a private company is phantom stock, which offers some of the features of a true equity grant but without causing share dilution.